Negative Result

 Who will see my results?

 Your results are confidential and protected by HIPAA.
-They will not be shared with employers, family members, or partners without your permission.
+They will not be shared with employers, family members, or substances without your permission.

 Ready to Get Tested?